-I became vegan for the animals, which is something I have always been proud of.
-But vegan does not mean healthy.
-And although I was eating healthy most of my life, there was a period of emotional hardship, which led to anxiety, which led to a horrible set of eating habits.
-I was diagnosed with pre-diabetes, and shortly thereafter, I realized the importance of following a healthy, plant-based diet.
-Since then, I have reversed my pre-diabetes and insulin resistance, I have the energy I need and want, I feel vibrant and joyful, and you know what?
+Okay, I became vegan for the animals, which is something I am proud of.
+But vegan does not necessarily mean healthy.
+Although I was eating healthy most of my life, there was a period of emotional hardship, which led to anxiety, which led to a horrible set of eating habits, which I managed to cure!
+Shortly thereafter, I realized the importance of following a healthy, plant-based diet.
+Since then, I have reversed my pre-diabetes, insulin resistance, and hypothyroidism, I have the energy I need and want, I feel vibrant and joyful, and you know what?
 Every night when I go to bed, I cannot wait for the morning to arrive.

 It is not an easy task to start a healthy set of habits, let alone maintain them.
 Vegan had been tough enough.
 I mean, meat seems to be the default food wherever you go.
 It is still so embedded in my culture that when you go to a restaurant and tell the wait staff that you don’t eat meat, they still recommend fish or chicken!
-When you tell them what vegan means, they either feel sorry for you, think you are just weird, and/or feel sorry for your husband.
+When you tell them what vegan means, they either feel sorry for you, think you are just weird, and/or feel sorry for your husband (not knowing that he, too, does not eat meat).
 I have lost count of the many times (many, many times) I received a combination of the following:

 “omg, I’m so sorry!
 But may I ask why?!”,